OlegDanilov77/ep-hero-grades-bot/README.md

 ⚠️ Note: This public repository is no longer maintained.

-# Empires and Heroes Discord Bot
+# Empires and Heroes Discord Bot.

 A Discord bot that retrieves hero ratings and delivers them to a Discord channel.
 Grades are based off of the original [Hero Grades compiled by members of 7DD](http://7ddgaming.com/2018/01/18/anchors-complete-guide-to-hero-grades/)